How Well Do you Know Your Clitoris?

 How Well Do You Know Your Clitoris?

-Understanding the Secrets of Your Clit
+Understanding the Secrets of Your Clitoris

-In addition, the 3D ultrasound showed that the clitoris extends inside of the pubic bone toward the G-spot, wrapping its arms around the vaginal entrance in the shape of a wishbone.
-Strangely enough, the vaginal walls themselves are not extremely sensitive to touch.
-This is why the majority of women don't climax purely from lovemaking.
-In fact, research shows that only 25% of women experience regular orgasm purely through intercourse.
+In addition, the ultrasound showed that the clitoris extends inside the pubic bone towards the G-spot, wrapping its arms around the vaginal entrance in the shape of a wishbone.
+Strangely, the vaginal walls themselves are not overly sensitive to touch.
+This is why the majority of women do not climax purely from lovemaking - they need other stimulation.
+In fact, research shows that only 25% of women experience regular orgasms purely through intercourse.
+Author Elisabeth Lloyd details in her book "The Case of the Female Orgasm", that about 70% of women do not achieve a blissful climax without some sort of clitoral stimulation.
+She also discovered that an orgasm does not depend on the duration of lovemaking, penis size or rhythm.

 Clitoral Stimulation Techniques